the-lean-crate/criner/criner/README.md

 * It does not know renamed `build.rs`, `lib.rs` or `main.rs` files.
   * It could learn about renamed files by changing it's algorithm when gathering crate information.
 * it does not handle negated include patterns, but it also is not disturbed by them
+* When replacing an exclude which is not specific enough with an include that is, it always resolves to all desirable files and is unable to generate a glob pattern from that.
+This can result in many files suggested as include.

 ## Fun facts